Steve-3PO/computer-vision-rock-paper-scissors/README.md

 ### Milestone 4
 > Ignoring the model for a second, basic code was created to play a rock paper scissors game without imaging, so that the model can be inserted into the user's inputs place.
 Currently, the user can provide an input and the computer will make a choice, the results are compared and a winner is announced or a tie if the inputs match.
 >

+### Milestone 5
+> In the final milestone, the hardcoded user input is replaced with the prediction from the model.
+From testing the model works majority of the time.
+A countdown has replaced the while loop to give the user a set amount of time to engage with the game, with the countdown being displayed on the webcam.
+General code cleaning, and minor optimisations are made too.
+> Further improvements to the functionality and the code may include requiring user input to initiate the coundown, as well as moving the existing code into a class format